-Student academic/attendance progress information is available upon request.
+Student academic/ attendance progress information is available upon request.
 Students must maintain an overall GPA of at least 2.0.
 Students must attend no less than ninety percent (90%) of scheduled class time.
-Academic achievement will be evaluated every five weeks.
-Students whose GPA is below 2.0 will be placed on academic probation for the following five weeks and notified.
+Academic achievement will be evaluated every five (5) weeks.
+Students whose GPA is below 2.0 will be placed on academic probation for the following five (5) weeks and notified.
 Students continuing on probation, after the first probationary period are ineligible to receive federal financial aid funds.
-If the student's GPA becomes 2.0 after the 2nd five week probation period, financial aid can be reinstated provided the Federal payment period for funds has not changed since the probation period began.
+If the student's GPA becomes 2.0 after the second five (5) weeks probation, financial aid can be re-instated provided the Federal payment period for funds has not changed since probation began.
 Programs which require variations in this policy will have them outlined in their program description later in this catalog.